-TO: MDTA Finance and Administration Committee FROM: Assistant Capital Program Manager Jennifer Stump
+FROM: Assistant Capital Program Manager Jennifer Stump

-SUBJECT: Fourth Quarter Review of FY 2025 Capital Budget vs. Actual Spending
+SUBJECT: Fourth Quarter Review of Fiscal Year 2025 Capital Budget vs. Actual Spending

-The purpose of the memorandum is to update the MDTA Finance and Administration Committee on the status of actual FY 2025 capital spending against the FY 2025 capital budget in the FY 2025-2030 Draft Consolidated Transportation Program (CTP).
-This information will be presented to the MDTA Board on September 25, 2025.
+The purpose of the memorandum is to update the MDTA Board on the status of actual Fiscal Year (FY) 2025 capital spending against the FY 2025 capital budget in the FY 2025-2030 Draft Consolidated Transportation Program (CTP).
+This information was also presented to the MDTA Finance and Administration Committee on September 11, 2025.